 I told you I’d get back to the NBA eventually.
-I’ll get around to covering the entire offseason, but at this moment, I’d like to talk about one team specifically, the Minnesota Timberwolves.
-I truly believed they were going to be the breakout team of last season after watching Wiggins and Towns play together in 2015-16, especially after Tom Thibodeau was hired in as head coach/president of basketball operations in last year’s offseason.
-I figured the team would improve defensively, their star duo would grow into their roles, and they would finish anywhere from the 7th to 5th seed in the West.
-That’s how confident I was in KAT’s talent, Wiggins potential, and Thibs leadership.
-None of it ever quite came together for them, and it looked like they were going to be a joke even with all this potential, starting off 11-26 before finally stringing together their first 3 game winning streak from 1/9/17-1/13/17.
+I’ll get around to covering the entire off season, but currently, I’d like to talk about one team specifically, the Minnesota Timberwolves.
+I truly believed they were going to be the breakout team of last season after watching Wiggins and Towns play together in 2015-16, especially after Tom Thibodeau was hired in as head coach/President of Basketball Operations in last year’s off season.
+I figured the team would improve defensively, their star duo would grow into their roles, and they would finish anywhere from the seventh to fifth seed in the West.
+That’s how confident I was in Kat’s talent, Wiggins’s potential, and Thibs’ leadership.
+None of it ever quite came together for them, and it looked like they were going to be a joke even with all this potential, starting off 11-26 before finally stringing together their first three-game winning streak from 1/9/17-1/13/17.

 However, a reason I agree with most people who say that Thibs deserves credit for this trade is because he is addressing what he came in to fix.
 Last season he couldn’t get this team any better at defense, and it costed them late in games when they struggled to find ways to close teams out.
 They simply couldn’t stop opposing teams from scoring on them, and even if they had a lead, it’s unlikely they would keep it.
 This move quickly puts that worry to rest and doubles down on Thibs’ defensive philosophy.
 They will get this damn thing down, or else he wouldn’t have traded for his old defensive ace who’s blossomed into quite the offensive threat while he’s been away.

-Butler’s defensive impact will be felt immediately, as he was able to help drag the 20th ranked offense in the Bulls to the playoffs behind a 6th ranked defensive unit he was by far the best player on both ends of the floor for.
+Butler’s defensive impact will be felt immediately, as he was able to help drag the Bulls 20th-ranked offense to the playoffs behind their sixth-ranked defensive unit that he was by far the best player on either end of the court of.
 His presence and veteran leadership should also rub off on his younger teammates, hopefully leading this team in the right direction.
 However, not even Jimmy can fix certain flaws in the team.

 There’s other issues like Dieng not providing you with enough spacing or offense, not enough playmakers on the perimeter, and the personnel just not having the experience.
 Trading for Jimmy Butler puts you on track to correcting those issues though, and if this team still managed to scrape 31 wins together (missing the playoffs by only 10 games in the tough West), then realistically, why can’t this team make the playoffs next year?
 Shit, Butler just took Wade, Rondo and Mirotic to the playoffs and pushed the Celtics to six.
 Just imagine what Butler can do with Towns and Wiggins by his side for the next five years.
 It’s all about taking the first step.